magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 SIP password
 ------------

-| Password to login in a SIP device.
+| Password to login in a Softphone or any SIP device.